Schulz, Reinhard

 1973

-A-levels at Westfalenkolleg Bielefeld.
+Abitur at the Westfalenkolleg in Bielefeld.

 1974–1980

-Studied biology, philosophy and sociology at Bielefeld University.
+Studied biology, philosophy and sociology at the University of Bielefeld.

-1986-1996 Lecturer in philosophy in Oldenburg.
+1986–1996 Lecturer in Philosophy in Oldenburg.

 1996–2005

-Lecturer in philosophy at the Catholic University of Applied Sciences in Vechta.
+Lecturer in Philosophy at the Catholic University of Applied Sciences in Vechta.

-11/2006 25th anniversary of service.
+November 2006 25th anniversary of service.

 02–07/08 Organisation and scientific management of the Jaspers Year 2008.